 Use AMQ Core Protocol JMS to configure your client application with automatic or applicationlevel failover.
-For more information, and Using the AMO Core Protocol, IMS Client.

-For more information, see Using the AMQ Core Protocol JMS Client.
+For more information, see Using the AMQ Core Protocol JMS Client .

 16.4.
 ENABLING MESSAGE REDISTRIBUTION

 If your broker cluster uses on-demand message load balancing, you should enable message redistribution to prevent messages from being "stuck" in a queue that does not have a consumer to consume them.